jessetrippe/jessetrippe.github.io/_work_items/01-amazon-dispatch.md

 <section>
 	<h2 class="visually-hidden">Introduction</h2>
 	<div>
 		<p>Among Amazon's many delivery solutions is a network of 3rd-party courier companies delivering from Amazon branded vans to customers' doors.
-Currently dispatchers must be on-site at Amazon delivery stations in order to complete dispatching tasks and are largely blind to their fleets' progress.
-Amazon needed a tool to collect daily rosters from these companies as well as provide dispatchers with location, progress, route, and stop information.
-The small amount of information they do have access to is spread among many different tools that are clunky and difficult to use.</p>
+Dispatchers at these companies had to be on-site at Amazon delivery stations to complete dispatching tasks and were largely blind to their fleets' progress.
+They needed a tool to monitor location, progress, route, and stop information and Amazon needed a tool to collect daily rosters.
+The new tool had to combine features and information that was previously spread among many different, clunky tools in an efficient and simple way.</p>
 		<p>The Product Manager was new to Amazon's shipping space so my logistics expertise, business knowledge, and field observations were vital to defining all aspects of this tool.
 From receiving the project to launching in beta form, the project took 6 months and is being used by all Amazon 3rd-party dispatchers and managers across North America.
 The tool will launch world-wide in early 2018.</p>
 	</div>
 	<div>